fiskaltrust/interface-doc/doc/digital-receipt/Instore-App/digital-receipt-instore-app.md

 ## Introduction

-The fiskaltrust instore app can be used on a touch-enabled device with integrated thermal printer.
-The fiskaltrust instore app can listen to receipt issuing of multiple CashBoxes filtered by provided terminal-identification by each CashBox.
-Each time a receipt is issued by a related CashBox, the fiskaltrust instore app pops up on the consumer facing touch screen and shows the following elements:
+The fiskaltrust instore app can be used on a touch-enabled device with an integrated thermal printer.
+The fiskaltrust InStore App can listen to receipt issuing of multiple CashBoxes filtered by provided terminal-identification by each CashBox.
+Each time a related CashBox issues a receipt, the fiskaltrust InStore App pops up on the consumer facing touch screen and shows the following elements:

 * Number, moment of creation and total amount of the receipt
-* QR-Code with the https-receipt-link to hand over receipt to consumer
+* QR-Code with the https-receipt-link to hand over receipt to the consumer
 * Accept button to manually acknowledge received receipt
-* Print button with countdown to print receipt
+* Print button with a countdown to print receipt

 When the QR-Code is scanned and the https-receipt-link is used to download the https-receipt-document, then in the background there is an acknowledgement logged for receiving the receipt by the consumer and the current receipt display is closed.